 California Current and Ocean Awareness

 The ocean is alive.
 To most, that would seem obvious.
 It is teeming with energy and a vast array of wildlife.
-However, to the few who know, the oceans, and more specifically, the Pacific Ocean is a body of water with its own characteristics.
+However, to the few who know, the ocean, and more specifically, the Pacific Ocean is a body of water with its own characteristics.

-It has a consistent temperature, occasional upwellings, mood changes, and is in a constant state of flow.
+It has a consistent temperature, occasional upwellings, and mood changes, and is in a constant state of flow.

 When it comes to the great mystery that is the ocean, it is always best to arm yourself with as much knowledge as possible.

 A great place to start is by understanding the consistent California currents.
-The ones characteristic of the western coast of California.
+The one's characteristic of the western coast of California.

 The California Current is a cold water Pacific Ocean current.
 It begins off the southern coast of British Columbia.
 And ends on the southern Baja California Sur flowing north to south.